SYM-ILDL: Incomplete $LDL^{T}$ Factorization of Symmetric Indefinite and Skew-Symmetric Matrices: LDL and ILDL factorizations

 \subsubsection{Fill-reducing reorderings}

 After equilibration, we carry out a reordering strategy.
 The user is given the option of choosing from Approximate Minimum Degree (AMD) \cite{AMD}, Reverse Cuthill-McKee (RCM) \cite{RCM}, and MC64.
 AMD and RCM are built into SYM-ILDL, but MC64 requires the installation of an external library.
 Whereas RCM and AMD are meant to reduce fill, MC64 computes a symmetric reordering of the matrix so that larger elements are placed near the diagonal.
 This has the effect of improving stability during the factorization, but may increase fill.
 Though there are matrices in our tests for which MC64 reordering is effective, we have found reducing fill to be more important, as our pivoting procedures deal with stability issues already.
-For reducing fill, we have found AMD to be generally more effective for our test cases, and it is set as the default in the code.
+For the purpose of improving diagonal dominance while reducing fill, a common strategy is to combine MC64 with a fill-reducing reordering such as AMD or METIS \cite{sg2006,schenk}.
+We use the procedure described in \cite{schenk}, which first preprocesses the matrix with MC64 and then compresses $2\times 2$ pivots identified during the matching.
+The rows/columns corresponding to the pivots have their zero patterns merged and is replaced by a single row/column.
+Then AMD is run on the condensed matrix, after which the pivots are expanded back into two rows and columns.
+This procedure is implemented in {\tt HSL\_MC80}.
+Although MC80 is not built into our package, the results obtained by MC80 are comparable to those obtained by AMD and MC64.
+These results can be found in the appendix.
+For reducing fill, we have found both MC80 and AMD to be effective for our test cases.
+As MC80 requires an external library, AMD is set as the default in the code.